RyanLHicks/data_analysis_excel/README.md

 #### Data Validation Tab: After importing the data I found each unique job title, job country, and job schedule type using various functions within excel.
 <img width="1813" height="796" alt="image" src="https://github.com/user-attachments/assets/dddd7f07-db9b-48c5-887b-5b5cc20df08d" />

+- The Purpose: This sheet is to consolidate the specific data for the job title with the count, job country, and the job schedule types.
+I then ordered them in descending order, largest to smallest, A to Z, and true realistic schedule types.

-- The function to find the unique values was simple, taking the job title short column in the data section.
-I then used the following function to count the job titles across the job countries, schedule, and salary:
+- Excel Functions Explaination: To find the seperate values of the job titles was simple, taking the job title short column in the data section and letting excel sort them out with the UNIQUE funciton.
+The second formula used a COUNT function based on a IF statment when specific conditions such as: job_country equals any country name, job_title_short equal A2 which is any generic job title, ISNUMBER and SEARCH; searches the job_schedule_type to meet the specific text in that column, and salary_year_average has a value in that column:
-*Note - I first used a generic =count function then after devising the other formulas for job country, salary, and type I added in the rest of the formula*
-:

 ```
-=UNIQUE(jobs[job_title_short
+=UNIQUE(jobs[job_title_short])

 and